 - The key structures involved in elbow and wrist

 - Assessing the elbow and wrist to determine exercise readiness and progressions

-– Rehabilitation exercises and contraindications for the four most common elbow and wrist injuries will be discussed, demonstrated and practiced
+- Four common elbow and wrist rehabilitation exercises and contraindications will be discussed, demonstrated, and practiced

 CONTINUING EDUCATION CREDITS: 4 BCRPA / 4 BCAK / 4 CMTBC / CSEP 4 PDC